zzzzqi/IndividualProject_BasedOn__SmartPowerGrid/README.md

 # IndividualProject_BasedOn__SmartPowerGrid

-The  repository for individual project based on the smart power grid group project.
+Project: Individual project to building smart power grids

+Member: Qi Zhao

+Client: Dr. Edward Rowland from Toumetis

+Supervisor: Professor Kerstin Eder

+This is the GitHub repo of this project.